rockapot/crash/Story/Hour 03.md

 “And you went all that way with an evac sounding?”
 “I was watching her on my locator.
 She wasn’t launching.
 I guessed that the pods that way didn’t work.”
 “How did you make it in time?”
-“I used my latches, sir.”
+“I used my latches.”
 “You were in climbing gear?”
 “We use it to get around the archives.”
 “I know what they use in the archives.”
 “Yessir.”
 “So you made it to the rescue bay and then what.”
-“I called to her.
+“I called to her among the crowd.
 I hung onto the bulkhead told her to swim towards me.
 She came across the bay and then we hightailed it to the shop.”
 “What next.”
 “Found a working hopper and shoved off, sir.”
 The noncom looked up and around as though he’d been fed the greatest line of bullshit in his life.